-There has been no clear increase in the share of CDHP enrollees who report cost-conscious decision making over the five years of the survey (Figure 6).
-However, a statistically significant increase in the percentage of traditional plan enrollees reporting cost-conscious decision making between 2007 and 2008 was followed by a statistically significant decrease in cost-conscious behavior in some of the answers from individuals in traditional coverage.
+There has been no clear increase in the share of CDHP enrollees who report cost-conscious decision-making over the five years of the survey (Figure 7).
+However, among traditional plan enrollees, a statistically significant increase in the percentage reporting cost-conscious decision-making between 2007 and 2008 was followed by a statistically significant decrease in cost-conscious behavior in some of the answers.
+Other than with respect to checking whether the health plan would cover care, there were no statistically significant decreases between 2009 and 2010 among individuals with traditional coverage.
+In contrast, there was a statistically significant across-the-board drop between 2009 and 2010 in the percentage of individuals with a CDHP reporting cost-conscious decisions.
+As mentioned above, despite this drop, CDHP enrollees were more likely than those in traditional plans to exhibit a number of cost-conscious behaviors.